 Under the Best Practice Guidelines, Council must generate at least 75% of its income from residential customers via usage charges.
 Therefore, high volume water consumers will pay more than those who consume a lower volume of water.

-In accordance with Best Practice Guidelines, business customers will be charged a flat rate per kilolitre without any step increase.
 To view the current Fees and Charges applicable to water usage, please click here.

 Some financial relief may be available to residential property owners when water is lost due to an undetectable leak.
 Click here to view the policy.